 If there has been torrential rain or hurricane on the rise for the past few days, then coming into a flooded place may not be such a surprise.
 You’d most likely expected it.
 However, a burst pipe or leakage due to another plumbing issue may not arrive so announced.
 In the latter scenario, you may be tempted to find the source.
 One way to accomplish this is by looking for drips on the walls.
 If the leakage happened high enough, the water would have had to trickle down from that point.
 Alternatively, if an external pipe is the issue (such as the ones under your sinks), you will most likely be able to see it right away.
 In many instances, finding the source can be very difficult and an expert should be consulted as soon as possible.

 If the source is something you can temporarily stop, such as a pipe under your kitchen sink that has burst, then try to do so.
 For a slow dripping leakage, placing a bucket might be an easy solution.
 If the leakage is big, try wrapping it with old rags and tying with a rope for a very temporary slow-down until you sort out a solution.

 5: Call an expert

-At Milliken Construction, we are experts at flood removal.
-With over ____ years of experience and hundreds of happy customers, our work leaves lasting solutions that do not need to be revisited.
+At Milliken Construction & Restoration, we are the El Paso, TX water removal experts.
+With years of experience and hundreds of happy customers, our work leaves lasting solutions that do not need to be revisited.
 We can’t assure it won’t happen again, but we can make sure that the waters that are bothering you this time won’t be left behind in any remnants.
-Feel free to keep our number on the fridge or in your phone.
-It’s not a matter of if, but when you may need it.
+Whether you live in New Mexico or Texas, to schedule water removal or water damage repair services, call us at (915) 544-0371 or contact us online today!